Gutones: Possible attestations

-The Lugii, whom Tacitus described as neighbours of the Gutones in his Germania, have sometimes been considered the same people as the Vandals.
+The Lugii, whom Tacitus described as neighbours of the Gutones in his Germania, have been considered by authors such as Wolfram to be the same people as the Vandals.
 Both the Lugii and Vandals are associated with the Przeworsk culture, which was located to the south of the Wielbark culture.
+Tacitus does not discuss the Vandals, except for a single passing reference to the existence of the term.

 Comparison to Jordanes' Getica

 The 1st and 2nd century Gutones are often compared to the 6th century history of the Goths written by Jordanes, referred to today as Getica.
 Some parts of it are considered unreliable.
 For example it claimed to extend back to 1490 BC.
-On the other hand, its claim that the Goths had come from the Vistula is taken seriously by many historians including Peter Heather and Herwig Wolfram, given the similarity of the name Gutones to the name of the Goths.
+On the other hand, its claim that the Goths had come from the Vistula is taken seriously by many historians including Peter Heather and Herwig Wolfram, given the similarity of the name Gutones mentioned in first century literature to the name of the Goths.
 Heather has argued that the name similarity is harder to dismiss as an "accidental resemblance", when it is considered that the names of at least two other 1st-century Germanic peoples from the Polish region, the Vandals and the Rugii, are also found south of the Carpathians by the 3rd century.

 Historians do not agree upon how much of the narrative of Jordanes was derived from his reading of classical sources such as Ptolemy, and how much came from Gothic traditions, and other sources which could have helped him confirm details.
 In Getica (IV 25 and XVII) Jordanes gave the following account about the Gothic time in an area near the Vistula, more than 1000 years before Christ.
 The timing of this period, supposedly lasting about 5 generations and starting in 1490 BC, is not accepted by historians.
 Historians do debate other aspects of the account: